-Although many people believe problematic investment schemes are easy to avoid, the fact that the FSCS are actively preparing for a rise in self-invested personal pension advice claims this year shows the true scale of the issue.
+Although many believe problematic investment schemes are easy to avoid, the fact that the FSCS are actively preparing for a rise in self-invested personal pension advice claims this year shows the true scale of the issue.

 Due to poor financial advice, many investors have lost significant amounts of money.
 Some have found themselves encouraged by their advisers to invest in risky assets such as those offered by Stirling Mortimer.

 The majority of Stirling Mortimer investments began before the financial crisis, during a boom in property development.
 The available cells included properties throughout Spain and the Majestic Village in Casares, as well as plots in Morocco and Cape Verde.

 The intention was to sell these as ‘fractional ownership’ schemes which are similar to timeshares.